cure53/jPurify/README.md

 jPurify is a plugin that automatically adds XSS-safety to jQuery.
 The reason why we do that is jQuery's lack of DOMXSS protection.
 We wanted to create a jQuery plugin, that adds super-easy-to-use and fully automatic HTML sanitation to the whole jQuery API. jPurify has been tested with jQuery 1.11.1 and 2.1.1.

-jPurify is maintained by the same people that look after [DOMPurify](/cure53/DOMPurify).
+jPurify is maintained by the same people that look after [DOMPurify](https://github.com/cure53/DOMPurify).
+It works in all modern browsers (Safari, Opera (15+), Internet Explorer (9+), Firefox and Chrome - as well as almost anything else using Blink or WebKit)

 ## What does it do?